Capstone-AutoML/AutoML_Capstone/teamwork-contract.md

 1. **First Warning:** A written notice will be sent via **Slack**, explaining the concern and reminding the team member of the contract's terms.
 2. **Second Warning:** A meeting will be scheduled to discuss the issue, and the team member will be required to agree to follow the team contract going forward.
-3. **Third Warning:** If the issue persists, the team will escalate the matter to the **Project mentorr** to address the concerns with the team member.
+3. **Third Warning:** If the issue persists, the team will escalate the matter to the **Project mentor** to address the concerns with the team member.

 ---